redbus-labs/idlefy/README.md

 # idlefy

-### Defer non-critical tasks to run when the main thread is idle
+### Defer non-critical tasks to execute when the main thread is idle

 The `idlefy` library is a collection of JavaScript tools designed to help you improve website performance by strategically scheduling tasks to run during the browser's idle periods.
 This adheres to the [*idle-until-urgent*](https://philipwalton.com/articles/idle-until-urgent/)  pattern.